Bjg813/my-gatsby-blog/content/blog/Back-Up-Wordpress-Files-&-Database-Using-SSH/index.md

 ---
-title: How Does SSH Protocol Make Your Digital Secrets Secure?
+title: Back-Up Your Wordpress Files & Database Using SSH
 date: "2019-06-23"
 description: Learn How to Make Secure Remote Connections From Your Command Line to Any Unsecure Network Service, Utilizing One of the Oldest & Most Reliable Protocols Around.
 Welcome To SSH, aka Secure Socket Shell.
 Start Connecting Now!
 (10 Min Read)
 ---